Dauphine-Digital-Economics/Homework/Homework5.md

 ##### Design and Team Management

 Each project starts with a general design stage where technical, personnel and financial considerations are made.
 We can disregard the financial considerations for this homework since we are not constrained by budget.
 For the personnel considerations, you must make the best decision for your two teams in terms of skills, the wants and skill level of the developers, weighed against to the difficulty of the tasks.
-The initial suggested team composition is based on the past performances in the homeworks but you are free to reassign teams members or they may petition you for a change.
+The initial suggested team composition is based on the past performances in the homeworks but you are free to reassign members to different teams as the workload demands or they may petition you for a change.
 The technical tasks described in the sections below may not be changed.

 The technical considerations are incredibly important at the start of any software project.
 For DAOs, the governance process that is implemented must match the token type.
 For example, implementing an ERC 721 NFT is very limiting if you are doing onchain voting because they cannot be divided into smaller quantities and easily distributed.
-They may be suitable for offchain voting since you can have a different token offchain and only a few people pushing the aggregated proposal results onchain but that will create a lot of integration work for the governance team.
-Of course, you can simply choose to put all the capable developers into the governance team in this scenario, it is a balance between technical design and developer skill.
+You can use mixed token or voting strategies to get around this limitation, but an NFT token must be used in some way.

 You must organise a design meeting with the class to discuss the design considerations.
 You may do this synchronously via a in person or online meeting or asynchronously via a poll on Snapshot or have everyone submit their thoughts and opinions to you. **Whatever the method, you must produce a design document, named "design.md" in the root folder of the class repository which details the decisions you came to and the reasoning behind these decisions.**

 To help you structure your document, design.md can contain the following sections

-* Technical Specifications
+* Technical Specifications (You may ask the two development teams to fill in this section or do it yourself)
   * Chosen token standard
   * Chosen governance process model
 * Development Process